vanackere/git-branch-metadata/README.md

 ## How It Works

-Metadata is stored using a custom Git ref namespace `refs/branch-metadata/<branch-name>`.
-Unlike regular branches (which live under `refs/heads/`), these metadata refs exist in their own namespace, keeping them completely separate from your code branches.
+This tool leverages Git's native infrastructure to store metadata without modifying your actual branches.
+Metadata is stored in a custom ref namespace `refs/branch-metadata/<branch-name>`, completely separate from regular branches under `refs/heads/`.

-Each metadata ref points to a Git commit containing a tree where each key-value pair is stored as a separate file (one file per key).
-This approach:
+Each metadata ref points to a Git commit whose tree contains your key-value pairs, with each key stored as a separate file.
+This architecture provides:

-- **Custom ref namespace** - metadata refs live outside `refs/heads/`, avoiding clutter in branch listings
+- **Isolated storage** - metadata lives in its own namespace, keeping your branch list clean
-- **Separate from code** - metadata doesn't mix with your actual branches
-- **Full Git versioning** - metadata changes are tracked as Git commits with history
+- **Version control** - every metadata change creates a new commit with full history tracking
-- **Easy syncing** - push/fetch metadata refs just like branches
+- **Familiar workflows** - sync metadata using standard push/fetch operations
-- **Atomic updates** - each metadata change creates a new commit
+- **Atomic updates** - metadata changes are applied transactionally
-- **No external dependencies** - pure Git plumbing operations
+- **Native Git storage** - uses only Git's built-in plumbing commands, no external tools
-- **Efficient storage** - only changed keys create new blobs
+- **Space efficient** - Git's content-addressable storage means unchanged keys share blobs

 ## Examples